RohitMenon120192/portfolio/README.md

 - Robotics and Autonomous Systems Laboratory
 - Prof: Dr. Xi Yu - Assistant Professor

-- Project Topic: Autonomous Multi-Agent Blimp Swarm for Coordinated Aerial Object Retrieval.
+- Research Project Topic: Autonomous Multi-Agent Blimp Swarm for Coordinated Aerial Object Retrieval.

 - Designing and building a fleet of autonomous blimps capable of independent airspace navigation and communication with other blimps for swarming behavior to locate, collect, and guide helium-filled balloons through a designated goal post.
 - Implementing advanced object detection algorithms for precise tracking, collision avoidance, and autonomous balloon capture using custom nets integrated into the blimps.